 Rodgers is now targeting qualification for the Champions League as the Reds' next goal in the Premier League.

 "That's the job of the recruitment team and the club to identify those types of players.
-They might not always be the best players but what we need in the second year of this project is to find a great level of consistency.
 There is a process of getting into the top four and becoming champions and that is consistency."

 Rodgers did not enjoy the best start to his Anfield tenure - winning two of his opening nine Premier League outings - but Liverpool's from have picked up of late with just one defeat in their last 10 games.